parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 # Watching Cloud Code

-Traditionally, you have to restart your Parse Server whenever you make changes to cloud code.
+Traditionally, you have to restart your Parse Server whenever you make changes to Cloud Code.
 Now, you can type `npm run watch`, and your Parse Server will auto-restart when any affected files are changed.

 # New Scripts